Comcast/Surf-N-Perf/README.md

 By default, it will run the tests using [PhantomJS](http://phantomjs.org/).
 You can also run the tests in any browser by going to http://localhost:9876/

+The `grunt dev` process will watch for file updates, so as you modify surfnperf.js or the test files, it will automatically run jshint, jsbeautifier, uglify & the tests.
+To stop the watch process, press control + C

 If you encounter an error related to Grunt, it may not be installed, so [go install it](http://gruntjs.com/getting-started).

 ## License